MendyK/MKWeatherUndergroundKit/README.md

     }];
 ````

-### Getting the forecast for the next 3 days with a small summary
+### Getting  a small forecast summary for the next 3 days
 ````smalltalk
     CLGeocoder *geocoder = [CLGeocoder new];
     [geocoder geocodeAddressString:@"New Mexico" completionHandler:^(NSArray *placemarks, NSError *error)     {